 Using mask for conformal coating is a simple process that requires little set-up, and no capital equipment.
 First you apply the mask to the contact areas and allow the mask to fully cure.
 Then you apply the conformal coating over the masked area.
 After the coating is dry to the touch, but before it is fully cured, peel off the mask.

 Peelable mask is recommended for conformal coating.
 Conformal coatings repel water, so a washable mask will be difficult to remove from under the coating.
-Natural latex is recommended, because synthetic mask can sometimes interact with harsh solvents used in conformal coating.
+Natural latex is recommended as synthetic mask material can interact with the harsh solvents used in conformal coating.
 For the cleanest masked edge, peel the mask before the coating is fully cured.
-Otherwise it could create a cracked, ragged edge, or even pull up the coating.
+Otherwise it could create a cracked, ragged edge, or even dislodge the coating.

 Curing Temporary Solder Mask